2021 AMC 10B Spring Problems

 23.

 A circular coin with diameter is dropped onto the square and lands in a random location where the coin is completely contained within the square.
-The probability that the coin will cover part of the shaded region of the square can be written as where and are positive integers.
+The probability that the coin will cover part of the black region of the square can be written as where and are positive integers.
 What is

 Answer: C